UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCD/UrbancodeVFS/overview.md

 ### History

+#### Version 48

+Validate checksum for zOS component versions created on server version 8.1.0 or higher

 #### Version 47

 Display more information when downloading artifacts from a Relay and Updated securedata library, so that it will not fail to initialize if AES256 is unsupported.